 The Marketing Talent Gap: What CMOs are saying about hiring in 2025

 The marketing function has never been more critical to business growth, yet never more complex to build.
-To better understand the current hiring landscape, I recently asked senior marketing leaders across the UAE, GCC and beyond to share their first-hand experiences in hiring and retaining top marketing talent.
+To better understand the current hiring landscape, we recently asked senior marketing leaders across the UAE, GCC and beyond to share their first-hand experiences in hiring and retaining top marketing talent.

 The responses revealed striking patterns: which roles are hardest to fill, where skills are lacking, and what CMOs believe will define the next generation of marketing teams.